What is Defect Elimination? The Complete Guide

 Large-Scale RCA on Targeted Bad Actors

 Once the bad actors are identified, an in-depth Root Cause Analysis (RCA) is conducted, but on a larger scale than a typical failure investigation.
 Instead of focusing on a single event, the RCA aims to uncover recurring patterns and systemic weaknesses across multiple failures.
+When recurring failures are not systematically addressed, risks increase, leading to heightened safety and operational hazards.

 Data Collection